mgallegoa/telescope-media-files.nvim/README.md

 * [epub-thumbnailer](https://github.com/marianosimone/epub-thumbnailer) : for epub preview support.
 * [fontpreview](https://github.com/sdushantha/fontpreview) : for font preview support.
 But it is necessary to instal imageMagic version > 7 to work correctly (https://github.com/ImageMagick/ImageMagick) and follow the insatallation accourding to your system, for example in Unix (https://github.com/ImageMagick/ImageMagick/blob/main/Install-unix.txt)
 * [ffmpeg](https://www.ffmpeg.org/) : Use for webp previews.

+## Other usefull documents pages
+* [Know errors/issues and how to fix](documentation/errors_issues_knows.md) contain the a list of know and document errors/issues and how to fix it.
+* [Tested environments](documentation/tested_environments.md) contain information of differents environments test and work well.

 credit to https://github.com/cirala/vifmimg